 Economics of FinTech and Digital Money

 This course will explore areas including FinTech (R)evolution and technological disruption in financial services, regulation and competition, digital strategy and the economics of platform business models in banking.
 Participants will also examine the crypto economy and governance of blockchain systems, the economics of payments, data and AI.
-The 8-week course will launch in early 2021.
+The 8-week course will launch in 2021.